abel1502/mipt-kp-master/NOTES.md

 - Just understanding the API isn't a scientific achievement yet.
 - Put it that the specific vendor is just a sample (solid, popular, good api, etc.), but the same achievements are applicable to other cloud providers.
-- For the slides, focus on questions and perspectives; analyze existing material.
-Search on google scholar myself and send to the mentor.
-Present as a work-in-progress.
-- Limits are 7 minutes, 20 slides.
-Conference is on the 31st.
-Most likely less slides than that.
-And the time limit is serious, so aim for 6m30.
 - Try to come up with an abstract cost formula for later optimization.
   (Dependency on the chunk size in dedup, for instance).
-- Will discuss the slides further.
-This week (until 23rd), focus on research.
-- Important to point out, why there is room for new developments in the area.
 - Current results: implemented a working prototype for the backup tool.
 - Maybe also plot something related to the backups as another result.
 - No need to show code, discuss details or Azure API in particular.